-Third, Lacey and NAAJA can be contrasted with Momcilovic, when the French Court was confronted with the novel interpretive mechanism that is section 32(1) of the Victorian Charter.
-In Momcilovic, some members of the Court considered that no strained meaning was permissible when applying section 32(1).
+section 32(1).
 This is an inconsistency, especially given that section 32(1) has, disputably, been equated with the principle of legality.

 Fourth, there is now a divide as to the approach which should be taken with respect to rebuttal of the principle of legality by necessary implication.
-The established approach is to ask whether rebuttal is necessary to 'prevent the statutory provisions from becoming inoperative or meaningless'324 by reference to their purpose.
-But Gageler and Keane JJ are of the view that if the objects of the legislation are to infringe fundamental common law protections, then the principle of legality is 'of little assistance'.325 Their Honours' approach is a less stringent one.
+The established approach is to ask whether rebuttal is necessary to 'prevent the statutory provisions from becoming inoperative or meaningless' by reference to their purpose.
+But Gageler and Keane JJ are of the view that if the objects of the legislation are to infringe fundamental common law protections, then the principle of legality is 'of little assistance'.
+Their Honours' approach is a less stringent one.
 It reflects the differences in outcome in X7 and Lee.
-Moreover, French CJ, Kiefel and Bell JJ in NAAJA adopted a 'least infringing' approach, whereby if there still remains a choice of 'reasonably open'326 constructions, the principle of legality demands that which 'involves the least interference'327 with the fundamental common law protection.
+Moreover, French CJ, Kiefel and Bell JJ in NAAJA adopted a 'least infringing' approach, whereby if there still remains a choice of 'reasonably open' approach, the principle of legality demands that which 'involves the least interference' with the fundamental common law protection.